-Iranian Caravanserais were built during the Safavid dynasty in the Silk Road route of Persia.
-These were essential to service the needs of the influx of traders and travellers passing through.
-At that time the country was massive and called Persia.
+Iran Caravanserais were built during the Safavid dynasty on the Silk Road route of Persia.
+These were essential to service the needs of the influx of traders and travelers passing through.
+At that time, the country was massive and called Persia.
 During that dynasty, Iran had a main role in the Silk Road route from China to East Europe.
-The foremost purpose of a caravanserais in the ancient Silk Road was for accommodation and as a gathering place for caravans and travellers.
-A “Caravanserai” is basically a roadside dwelling similar to an “inn”, built to shelter men, camels, animals, such as goats, goods and other possessions of the caravans.
-This was how society during that period understood the usage of the caravanserai.
+The foremost purpose of a caravanserai on the ancient Silk Road was for accommodation and as a gathering place for caravans and travelers.
+A “Caravanserai” is basically a roadside dwelling similar to an “inn”, built to shelter men, camels, animals such as goats, goods, and other possessions of the caravans.
+This is how society during that period understood the usage of the caravanserai.

-Caravanserai were particularly valuable as a link to other trade routes along the former Silk Road.
+Caravanserai was particularly valuable as a link to other trade routes along the former Silk Road.
 In addition, there was also a large network of caravanserais built along the whole trade path in the Middle East and Central Asia.
-Throughout the history of the various Muslim kingdoms in India, Asia, North Africa, and South-Eastern Europe, this network, most notably along the Silk Road, was vital to support the flow of information, commerce, pilgrims and travellers from the 9th until the 19th century.
+Throughout the history of the various Muslim kingdoms in India, Asia, North Africa, and South-Eastern Europe, this network, most notably along the Silk Road, was vital to support the flow of information, commerce, pilgrims, and travelers from the 9th until the 19th centuries.

-The construction of several thousand caravanserais created an important event in the history of this region of the world, economically, architecturally, socially and culturally.
+The construction of several thousand caravanserais created an important event in the history of this region in the world, economically, architecturally, socially, and culturally.
 It is said that about 200 years ago in Egypt, more than 300 caravanserais were in use.
-On the basis of documents found, over 100 caravanserais were in the bazaar of Isfahan city after the Safavid dynasty.
+Based on documents found, over 100 caravanserais were in the bazaar of Isfahan city after the Safavid dynasty.
 There were also more than 100 caravanserais in Herat (Afghanistan).
-Throughout Anatolia, (Turkey), about 250 caravanserais were built, 8 of them being Sultanhans.
+Throughout Anatolia (Turkey) about 250 caravanserais were built, 8 of them being Sultanhans.
 Today, nearly 100 of the Anatolian caravanserais have remained operational.